 The Romanian government has acknowledged the problem and planned investments of 36 billion euros for the period 2016-2030, according to the Master Plan for Transport (GTMP) which summarizes the strategic development of the entire transport infrastructure in Romania.

-The positive evolution of private consumption in recent years has influenced logistics services in Romania, where road transport amounted to EUR 4.3 billion in 2017, almost a quarter of total exports of services.
+The positive evolution of private consumption in recent years has influenced logistics services in Romania.

 Experts believe that Romania has recently recovered a lot from the gaps it had in the field of transport and is able to offer better logistics services.
 To continue this trend, Romania must allocate significant sums of money for the development of transport infrastructure, to take advantage of the favorable geographical location and to become an important logistics center in Central and Eastern Europe.
 Romania’s advantages are characterized by two main geographical factors: one is the proximity to developed markets in Central Europe, and the other is the existence of the port of Constanța on the Black Sea, a good connection between Europe and Asia.